paich64/C64MEGA65/README.md

 <kbd>F3</kbd> in the file browser or by physically changing or removing the
 card that contains your `/c64/c64mega65` config file, then the core will not remember your newest on-screen-menu settings upon next start.

+### Important advice for users of analog VGA and retro 15 kHz RGB over VGA

+It is highly recommended to switch off "HDMI: Flicker-free" when using analog VGA monitors or monitors that work with the "retro 15 kHZ RGB over VGA" signal.

+Otherwise you might encounter strange visual effects that range from a blurry image to an "underwater" blurry movement of your screen.

+[Learn more](#flicker-free-hdmi) about "HDMI: Flicker-free" to understand why this is happens.

+### Using `.bit` files instead of `.cor` files

+If you are a developer and/or have a JTAG adaptor connected to your MEGA65, then you can use the `.bit` file from the ZIP instead of the `.cor` file:
+Run the [M65 tool](https://github.com/MEGA65/mega65-tools) using this
+syntax `m65 -q yourbitstream.bit` and the core will be immediately loaded into the FPGA of the MEGA65 and automatically started.

+Using `.bit` files is very useful, in case you want to try out multiple cores or core versions quickly without going through the lengthy process of flashing `.cor` files.

 HDMI compatibility
 ------------------